jt-f/patent_scraper/README.md

 The server will be available at [http://localhost:5000](http://localhost:5000).

 ## API Documentation
 The analytics server exposes several REST API endpoints for querying patent data.

+#### G16B is the CPC classification for Synthetic Biology.

 Below are the available endpoints and example requests:

 ### 1. Get Distinct Inventors
 - **Endpoint:** `GET /api/inventors`